bheavner/minidtools/README.md

 Minids look like this: `ark:/57799/b9j69h` or this: `minid:b9j69h`.

 `minidtools` provides functions for working with minids from an R session.
-For now, the focus is on lookup tools, such as finding metadata provided by a minid, including resolving locations for the digital object a minid identifies.
+The package includes lookup/resolution tools, as well as functions to mint and revise minids.

-Tools for minting your own minids for digital objects are high on the to-do list.
+With `minidtools`, you can get the metadata associated with a minid, including resolving locations for the digital object a minid identifies.

 ## Installation ##